huggingface/blog/falcon2-11b.md

 In the spirit of the original Falcon models, the Falcon2-11B was trained not only on English data, but also on ten other languages.
 Our multilingual evaluation results show that the model presents good capabilities in the six languages (*de*, *es*, *fr*, *it*, *nl*, *ro*) featured on the Multilingual LLM Leaderboard, and actually shows higher performance that the Falcon-40B and several other multilingual models on all the cited languages.

-We will soon release more extensive evaluation results for multilingual capabilities in the [Falcon-11B model card](https://huggingface.co/tiiuae/falcon-11B)!
+We will soon release more extensive evaluation results for multilingual capabilities in the [Falcon2-11B model card](https://huggingface.co/tiiuae/falcon-11B)!

+### Code genration capabilities

+We check the model's performance on code generation against the [BigCode Leaderboard](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard
+) on the HumanEval benchmark for the Python language, obtaining pass@1 of 29.59%.

 ## [Using Falcon2-11B](#using)
 ```python